• Skip to primary navigation

 Where to Stay in Sarapiqui / Sarapiqui Hotels

-Near La Virgen, Tirimbina lodge offers dorms, private and simple rooms for visitors.
-They have 9 kilometers of trails with hanging bridges, great for birding and wildlife watching.
-They also offer a chocolate tour.
-Check rates here.
+Tirimbina Lodge and Rainforest Center: Near La Virgen, Tirimbina lodge offers dorms, private and simple rooms for visitors.
+They have 9 kilometers of trails with hanging bridges, great for birding and wildlife watching as well as their own chocolate tour.

 Where to Eat